hyochan/react-native-audio-recorder-player/README.md

 ## Try yourself

 1. Goto `Example` folder by running `cd Example`.
-2. Run `npm install && npm start`.
+2. Run `yarn install && yarn start`.
-3. Run `npm run ios` to run on ios simulator and `npm run android` to run on your android device.
+3. Run `yarn ios` to run on ios simulator and `yarn android` to run on your android device.

 ### TODO